 What Is Sexual Assault?

-In the UK, sexual assault crimes are defined as the sexual penetration or touching of an individual without reasonably believing that consent was given, as outlined in the Sexual Offences Act 2003.
+In the UK, sexual assault crimes are defined as the sexual penetration or touching of an individual, or a person touching your sexual organs, without reasonably believing that consent was given, as outlined in the Sexual Offences Act 2003 (“SOA”).
 This involves intentional touching or penetration of another person where they did not give consent.
-This includes touching of clothing, as was the case within R v H (2005) EWCA Crim 732.
+This includes touching over clothing and of clothing.
+It also includes offences where a person engages in activity with another’s sexual organs against their will, or if they are a child.

 What Is Consent?